Profiling JAX programs

 This starts the profiler server that TensorBoard connects to.
 The profiler server must be running before you move on to the next step.
-It will remain alive and listening until the object returned by
+When you’re done using the server, you can call

 If you’d like to profile a snippet of a long-running program (e.g. a long training loop), you can put this at the beginning of the program and start your program as usual.
 If you’d like to profile a short program (e.g. a microbenchmark), one option is to start the profiler server in an IPython shell, and run the short program with

 %runafter starting the capture in the next step.
 Another option is to start the profiler server at the beginning of the program and use